imdoroshenko/graphql-wrapper/README.md

 ```
 ## Contribution

-If you found this library useful, please feel free to contribute or made a feature request.
+If you found this library useful, please feel free to contribute or make a feature request.

 ## Examples

 You can find all examples in [/examples](/examples) folder

-To launch example you need execute following command:
+To launch example, you need to execute the following command:

 ```shell
 node ./examples/example-<name>.js
 ```

-It will launch test graphql-expres server at port 4000 with enabled graphiql playground.
+It will launch test graphql-express server at port 4000 with enabled graphiql playground.
 Check "Docs" sidebar to see all available fields.

 - [Logging example](#logging-example)
 - [Profiling example](#profiling-example)